wevote/WeVoteServer/docs/README_API_INSTALL_SETUP_ENVIRONMENT.md

     $ make install
     $ cd ..

-Run the command that downloads the GeoLite database from the WeVoteServer root folder:
+### Mac and Linux:  Run the command that downloads the GeoLite database from the WeVoteServer root folder:

     $ ./manage.py update_geoip_data

-Mac: Install geoip locally:
+### Only for Mac: Install geoip locally:

     $ brew install geoip